pupilfirst/wd201-scripts/todo-user-interface/interface-to-delete-to-do/README.md

 </style>
 ```

-Now refresh the browser, Yes! the delete icon is showing and hiding as expected.
+Now refresh the browser, Yes!
+The delete icon is showing and hiding as expected.

 So, we've successfully designed the To-Do application.